 What you'll find here

-- Flagship technical posts (English) — hands-on deep dives into modern C++: C++26 reflection, language features, patterns, case studies.
+- Flagship technical posts (English) — hands-on deep dives into modern C++: the C++26 reflection series, the upcoming Production C++ series (safety, performance, security, compliance), language features, patterns, case studies.

-- Short-form posts — "C++ This Fortnight" roundups, tool spotlights, problem-solutions.
+- Short-form posts — news roundups ("C++ This Fortnight"), tool spotlights, problem-solutions, conference recaps.

 Talk to us